stefanlindbohm/leaphemnet/README.md

 LeapHemnet
 ==========

-Use the Leap Motion Controller to choose the size of your home!
+Use the Leap Motion Controller to choose the size of your next home!
 This is a quick hacked together tool translating the distance you show with your hands into a search at a local instance of hemnet.se.

 Getting started